Commercial Dance (PACD)

 PACD 425 Partnering (1 credits)

 This course is designed to develop and increase the partnering skills necessary for success in the dance industry.
-Students will be exposed to a wide range of contemporary styles including jazz, contemporary ballet, modern, and ballroom partnering.
-Must have completed four semesters of ballet and jazz to enroll in this course, performance concentration is required to enroll in this course.
+Students will be exposed to a wide range of contemporary styles including jazz, contemporary ballet and modern.

 PACD 426 Partnering Lab (0 credits)